Skip to content

 Pedestrian Accidents

-It isn’t uncommon to find a pedestrian who has been struck by a passenger vehicle – one that is driving even at moderate speeds – thrown at least 100 feet away from the point of impact.
+It isn’t uncommon to encounter accident scenes where a pedestrian struck by a passenger vehicle – even one traveling at moderate speeds – is thrown at least 100 feet away from the point of impact.
 Crashing down to the ground after an impact like this, can place a pedestrian at serious risk for life-altering injuries, like spinal cord injuries and head injuries.

 In any accident involving a passenger vehicle and a pedestrian, it is the pedestrian who is at an overwhelmingly higher risk of being seriously injured.